hzron038/springboot-demo/README.md

 # springboot-demo
-Project on how spring boot works
+Project on how spring boot works, posgresql, RESTful APIS.